KarlsruheGraphGeneration/KaGen/README.md

 ### Random Geometric Graphs RGG(n,r)
 Generate a random graph using the random geometric graph model RGG(n,r).
-NOTE: Use a square (cubic) number of chunks/processes for the two-dimensional (three-dimensional) generator.
+NOTE: The number of processes must be a power of 2.
+Unless set explicitly, the number of chunks will be set to the next larger square (cubic) number for the two-dimensional (three-dimensional) generator.

 #### Parameters
 ```